iliyatr20032003/GalacticReserve/BuckshotRoulettePlan.md

 | **Inverter** | Converts current shell: blank ↔ live. *(fully implemented)* |
 | **Expired Medicine** | 50% chance +2 HP, 50% chance −1 HP. *(fully implemented)* |
 These items appear only in Double or Nothing mode.
+Double or Nothing is enabled by default so these items normally appear.

 ### 3.3 Multiplayer only
 | Item | Effect |